 If you want your life insurance claim to be processed quickly, you should file the claim yourself.
 Life insurance companies let you file online or by calling them directly.

 Why do life insurance claims take so long to be processed or denied?

 Any legitimate claim for death benefits can be filed with proper paperwork.
 You shouldn’t have any problems submitting a claim as long as you have documentation to prove that the policyholder has died and that you are the beneficiary.
-Some claims, on the other hand, might get delayed or—in extremely rare circumstances—refused because of:
+Some claims, on the other hand, might get delayed or—in scarce circumstances—refused because of the following:

 How The Insured Died

 When a policyholder dies while engaging in something not covered by their policy, such as bungee jumping, you won’t be paid a death benefit.